 - Author/s should submit their contributions electronically through the Journal website submission system to the Editorial Office:

 - Manuscripts could be withdrawn up to 3 days after submission.
-If the author wants to withdraw the manuscript, the author needs to send the letter to Editor In-Chief which is signed by all authors of the manuscript stating the reasons for manuscript withdrawal.
+If the author wants to withdraw the manuscript, the author needs to send the letter to the Editor-In-Chief which is signed by all authors of the manuscript stating the reasons for manuscript withdrawal.

-- Authors want to withdraw the manuscript after beginning of review process, should pay the review process charge.
+- Authors who want to withdraw the manuscript after the beginning of the review process, should pay the review process charge.

 - All the papers will be checked by Plagiarism checker software and an acceptable rate for the similarity of the papers is less than 15 percentage.
-High similarity rate, will reject the papers without the review process.
+A high similarity rate will reject the papers without the review process.

 - The Co-author should respond to emails from the Journal regularly.

-Scopes: Original scientific researches, reviews and short communications in all fields of Agronomy and Plant breeding, Animal and Feed research, Biotechnology, Horticultural Science, Plant Protection and Soil Science.
+Scopes: Original scientific researches, reviews, and short communications in all fields of Agronomy and Plant Breeding, Biotechnology, Horticultural Science, Plant Protection, and Soil Science.

 1- Manuscripts may be rejected without peer review in first evaluating if the content and formats are not appropriate for the Journal scopes.